videvelop/cloud-learn/hello-worlds-to-aws/003-create-ec2-on-demand-instance/README.md

 # Create EC2 instance
 Amazon Elastic Compute Cloud (Amazon EC2) is a cloud service for launching and managing Linux/UNIX and Windows Server instances in Amazon data centers.

-The objective of this sample is to create an ec2 instance (Linux) using AWS CLI and access it using ssh.
+The objective of this exercise is to create an ec2 instance (Linux) using AWS CLI and access it using ssh.

 The instance created here is of type "On-Demand" from billing perspective.
 Something about different billing options here.